 - Eldritch Location: Uboa's Trap World, accessible only by interacting with Uboa, is a nightmarish otherworld with nobody but Uboa itself and the "Bloody Touching Monster" in the distance to keep Madotsuki company.
 It's also a dead end; the only way to leave is to pinch Madotsuki awake or use the Eye Palm effect.

 - Foil: To Madotsuki.
 They're both human girls living alone in a single room that they refuse to leave under any circumstances.
 But while Madotsuki mentally leaves her room to explore the dream world, Poniko doesn't leave hers at all and might be just a figment of Madotsuki's imagination.

 - The manga takes this a step further.
 Poniko is a human girl trapped in the same dream world as Madotsuki, but while the latter is a somewhat naive newcomer who is friendly and optimistic, Poniko has figured out the purpose and nature of the world they're trapped in long ago and has absolutely no qualms about using violence, theft and blackmail to escape it.
-Poniko attempts to leave by cheating the system and actively screwing Maodtsuki over, which gets her killed.
-Madotsuki, after getting her memories back, goes back to being complient and manages to wake up because of that.
+Poniko attempts to leave by cheating the system and actively screwing Madotsuki over, which gets her killed.
+Madotsuki, after getting her memories back, goes back to being compliant and manages to wake up because of that.

 - Icy Blue Eyes: Sports a pair of what can be interpreted to be these.
 She really doesn't react much to whatever Madotsuki does.

 - Jump Scare: When Uboa is summoned, the screen suddenly flashes, the room starts shaking, and mocking faces appear on the furniture.